gaultier/blog/are_my_sql_files_read_at_build_time_or_run_time.md

 ## The solution

 Well, yes!
-The DTrace docs mention the [io](https://illumos.org/books/dtrace/chp-io.html#chp-io) provider, whith the `start` probe, which is exactly what we need:
+The DTrace docs mention the [io](https://illumos.org/books/dtrace/chp-io.html#chp-io) provider, with the `start` probe, which is exactly what we need:

 > probe that fires when an I/O request is about to be made